College Alcohol Abuse: Facts and Dangers

 According to a nationwide Washington Post-Kaiser Family Foundation poll, 25 percent of female college students and 7 percent of male college students reported they had been subject to unwanted sexual advances during their time at school.
 Two-thirds of these victims had been drinking alcohol at the time of the incidents.

 Physical Health Problems

-More than 150,000 college students develop an alcohol-related health problem on a yearly basis.
+More than 150,000 college students develop an alcohol-related health problem every year.
 If alcohol abuse in college students continues or worsens, the possible health effects include: